wikimedia/mediawiki-tools-scap/docs/scap3/quickstart/setup.rst

 This quickstart assumes that:

 #.
-You are deploying from tin_.
+You are deploying from `deployment server`_.
 #.
-Your repository is already present on tin.
+Your repository is already present on deployment server.
-   If your repository is not on tin, the current best instructions are in `Add the new repo's configuration in puppet`_ on wikitech.
+   If your repository is not on the deployment server, the current best instructions are in `Add the new repo's configuration in puppet`_ on wikitech.
 These instructions are likely to change as Trebuchet is phased-out.
 #.
 You have at least one target machine.
 #.
-You have SSH access to the target machines from tin (more info in :ref:`ssh_access`).
+You have SSH access to the target machines from the deployment server (more
+   info in :ref:`ssh_access`).
 #.
 The target machines have the puppet modules ``scap`` and ``scap::target``
    in their manifests.
 #.
 The user that has SSH access has write permissions to the directory